 Decisions, contraventions, enforcements and regularisation

-If your plans are rejected, you can re-submit them, with amendments, to make them comply with Building Regulations.
-Alternatively, you can appeal to the Department for Communities and Local Government (DCLG) against our decision on your application to:
+If we reject your plans, you can re-submit them, with amendments, to make them comply with Building Regulations.
+Alternatively, you can appeal to the Ministry of Housing, Communities & Local Government against our decision on your application to:

 - Reject plans